BShraman/langchain/README.md

 # Langchain to Build LLM Application

 This repository provides a standalone Jupyter Notebook with all the required dependencies to build an LLM application using Langchain.
-To get started, follow the steps below:
+To get started, clone the repository into your local and follow steps below.

 ## Notebook
 - `notebooks/chatWithVideoData.ipynb`